-- King IV, the United Global Compact principles and the Organisation for Economic Co-operation and Development (OECD) recommendations;
+> King IV™, the United Global Compact principles and the Organisation for Economic Co-operation and Development (OECD) recommendations;

-- the HR executive provided a report at each meeting on labour and empowerment related matters;
+> the group HR Executive provided a report at each meeting on labour and empowerment-related matters;

-- the group's BBBEE ratings during the year were presented to and considered by the committee; and
+> the group's B-BBEE ratings during the year were presented to, and considered, by the committee;

 The board adheres to the principles of ethical leadership, an ethical culture, responsible corporate citizenship and inclusive stakeholder relations.
 The directors, individually and collectively, continue to cultivate the highest levels of integrity, competence, responsibility, fairness, transparency and accountability in executing their functions.
 Compliance with ethical standards of behaviour is of primary importance to the group and is expressed in the group's values.
 These values are fundamental to the way in which the group conducts its business and permeates its approach to all activities.
 The values are reviewed regularly to ensure that they remain current and relevant.

 The board accepts responsibility for ensuring that the group's values are promoted throughout the group, and Tsec oversees adherence to them.
 The values are communicated to all employees during their induction and emphasised regularly.
 Employees are required to comply with both the letter and the spirit of the law, observe group policies, and act with integrity.